Ywen-Li/Pame/README.md

 # Pame
-This is a sample path game
+This is a sample path game for android